Palio Expert 2 Table Tennis Bat Review

 What to Expect

-If you purchase the Palio Expert 2, you can expect a paddle purely made for beginners.
-It is highly recommended by the Internet, and by us, to invest in it, if you are truly a beginner.
-Here, we take a closer look at its features.
+If you purchase the Palio Expert table tennis racket, you can expect a paddle purely made for beginners.
+It is a fast racket highly recommended by the Internet, and by us, to invest in it, if you are truly a beginner.
+Here in this exclusive Palio Expert 2 review, we take a closer look at its features.

 CJ8000 Rubber

-The rubber on the Palio Expert 2 is CJ8000.
-Both sides are covered with the same rubber and that is a rubber of high quality.
-CJ8000 is tacky enough, meaning that it will suck the ball in, just enough, to allow you the generation of spin.
+The rubber quality on the Palio ping pong paddle is CJ8000.
+Both sides are covered with the same rubber, and that is a rubber of premium grade.
+CJ8000 is a little tacky rubber, meaning it will suck the ball in just enough to allow you to generate spin.
+The blade is an exclusive collaboration between Expert and Palio table tennis.

-CJ8000 rubber is approved by ITTF making it good enough for tournament usage.
+Palio CJ8000 rubbers are approved by ITTF, making them good enough for tournament usage.
 Although, we doubt people would play using this rubber, as it is ideal for beginners, not so much for pros.
-In addition to the CJ8000, there is also a thick layering of sponge underneath the rubber.
-It is just under 2mm in thickness, and that makes it quite thick, allowing for better control.
+In addition to the Palio CJ8000, there is also a thick layering of a softer sponge underneath the rubber.
+It is just under 2mm thick, which makes this racket quite thick, allowing for a good level of control and high amount of spin.

 Insanely Good Control

 For a beginner, it is incredibly important to buy a paddle that offers a wide range of control over all kinds of shots.
-This is significant, as it will allow you to play all kinds of shots, and once you get used to the basics, you can take the next step of playing aggressive ping pong.
-The Palio Expert 2 Table Tennis Bat comes with a lot of control over your shots.
+This is significant, as it will allow you to play all types of shots, and once you get used to the basic techniques and basic strokes correctly, you can take the next step of playing aggressive ping pong.
+The Palio Expert Table Tennis racket comes with maximum control over your hits, helping you increase efficiency while keeping more balls on the table.

-It does not matter if you are up against a player with incredible skills, your Palio table tennis bat will give you a good chance and offer you lots of controlled shots.
+It does not matter if you are up against a player with incredible skills; your Palio ping pong blade will give you an excellent chance to improve quality of your game and offer you lots of controlled shots.
 It slows down the game to your convenience.

 Shakehand Flared Handle

-The handle of the Palio Expert 2 Table Tennis Bat is designed in a way to maximize comfort and control.
-It is flared from the bottom, meaning it will not slip out of your hand, no matter how intense the rally is.
+The handle of palio premade rackets is designed in a way to maximize comfort and control.
+It has flared handle from the bottom, meaning it will not slip out of your hand, no matter how intense the rally is.

 The grip is shakehand and not penhold.
 This, too, makes sense given the fact that most beginners have a shakehand grip rather than a penhold grip.